 To store these pumpkin spice muffins, I recommend:

-- Room temperature: 1-2 days in a tall tupperware that doesn’t touch the sugared tops, or individually wrap them in plastic wrap to take on the go
+- Room temperature: 1-2 days in a tall airtight container that doesn’t touch the sugared tops, or individually wrap them in plastic wrap to take on the go

-- Fridge: up to a week in a tall tupperware; microwave for 15-20 seconds to reheat
+- Fridge: up to a week in a tall airtight container; microwave for 15-20 seconds to reheat

 - Freezer: up to 3 months, well-wrapped in plastic and stored in a freezer bag.
 Microwave for 30 seconds to reheat or allow to come to room temperature for 1-2 hours.